· 9 min read ·

 So why partner with CBI after all this?

 Because they handled it the right way.
-The bumper itself is a great product — well-designed, well-built, and it looks incredible on the truck.
-The issues I ran into were real, but they were fixable, and CBI was the one who fixed them.
+Bumper itself is a great product: well-designed, well-built, and it looks great on the truck.
+Issues I ran into were real, but they were fixable, and CBI was the one who fixed them.
 That tells me more about a company than a perfect product launch ever could.

-Going forward, I’ll be sharing my experiences with CBI products on the Trailhunter build — install processes, trail performance, fitment notes, problems, and solutions.
+From here on, I’ll be sharing my experiences with CBI products on the Trailhunter build: install processes, trail performance, fitment notes, problems, and solutions.
 All of it.
 No PR filter.
 CBI is on board with that approach, which is exactly why the partnership works.

 If you’re building a 4th gen Tacoma and considering the Covert bumper, here’s my honest take after a year: